google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 `timestamped_entry` is a `TransItem` structure that MUST be of type `entry_v2` (see {{tree_leaves}}).

+To verify an SCT over a given certificate, a client must perform the following
+steps:

+1. Reconstruct the `TimestampedCertificateEntryDataV2` structure from the certificate and the contents of the SCT

+2. Encapsulate the `TimestampedCertificateEntryDataV2` structure in a `TransItem` with type `entry_v2`

+3. Verify the signature from the SCT over the encoded `TransItem` structure

 ## Merkle Tree Head    {#tree_head}

 The log stores information about its Merkle Tree in a `TreeHeadDataV2`: